-PAA Registration Statements.
-PAA periodically accesses the capital markets for both equity and debt financing.
-PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to a specified amount of debt or equity securities ("PAA Traditional Shelf"), under which PAA had approximately \$1.1 billion of unsold securities available at September 30, 2024.
-PAA did not conduct any offerings under the PAA Traditional Shelf during the nine months ended September 30, 2024.
-PAA also has access to a universal shelf registration statement ("PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and its capital needs.
-The offering of PAA's \$650 million, 5.70% senior notes in June 2024 was conducted under the PAA WKSI Shelf.
+We periodically access the capital markets for both equity and debt financing.
+We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to a specified amount of debt or equity securities ("Traditional Shelf"), under which we had approximately \$1.1 billion of unsold securities available at September 30, 2024.
+We did not conduct any offerings under our Traditional Shelf during the nine months ended September 30, 2024.
+We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
+The offering of \$650 million, 5.70% senior notes in June 2024 was conducted under our WKSI Shelf.

-Distributions to Our Class A Shareholders
+Distributions to Our Unitholders